In Search Of Recognition: With some outside help, the self-declared independent state of Somaliland is slowly making progress

 In 2014, British consultancy firm Horizon Institute started a two-year legal training course for around 60 Somalilander lawyers, to be delivered by UK legal professionals in a bid to strengthen the country’s judicial system and confront the challenges it faces.

 Chloé Barton, a self-employed barrister from Britain, is one of those trainers.
-She has visited Somaliland twice this year under the programme and she says that although there was some initial distrust from the local lawyers, they soon came to see the training as a golden opportunity.
+She has visited Somaliland twice this year under the program and she says that although there was some initial distrust from the local lawyers, they soon came to see the training as a golden opportunity.
 Nonetheless, she says, it hasn’t always been easy, due to the vast cultural differences between the UK and Somaliland, particularly with respect to legal cases involving rape.

 “It (the law) hasn’t changed in 100 years.
 Sometimes their way of dealing with it is to marry the woman to the rapist to protect her honor; and from our western perspective, of course, that is abhorrent,” Barton said.